mossphp/moss-framework/docs/02_config.md

 There are two properties determining error reporting:

   * `framework.error.level` - reported error level, just like in `error_reporting()`;
-  * `framework.error.detail` -if set to false will output only error message, if true - exception handler with verbose display will be used
+  * `framework.error.detail` - if set to false will output only error message, if true - exception handler with verbose display will be used

 Configuration of frameworks session and cookie wrappers is stored in `framework.session` and `framework.cookie` properties.